Saikū: History

 Saikū reached its peak from the late Nara period to the early Heian period.
 Engishiki records from the early Heian period indicate that the Saiō had a staff of more than 500 people, including some 120 officials.
-The Saikū was thus much larger than most district government complexes around the country, and was often referred to as the second largest provincial settlement after Dazaifu.
+The Saikū was thus much larger than most district government complexes around the country, and was often referred to as the second-largest provincial settlement, after Dazaifu.
 After the collapse of the Saiō system, the town reverted to a rice-farming village and the exact location of Saikū was lost.
 While digging foundations for new housing development in 1970, a large haniwa horse was found, one of the largest found in Japan.
 The housing construction was halted and archaeological excavations began, confirming the site as that of the ancient Saikū town.
 A large number of shards of various earthenware, green glazed pottery, and circular inkstones were found, followed by the foundations of many structures.

-Although further excavations take place annually on a relatively small scale, with much of the Saikū site still untouched due to its vast size.
+Further excavations take place annually on a relatively small scale, with much of the Saikū site still untouched due to its vast size.
 As the ancient buildings were made of wood, which has long since disappeared, and the site was redeveloped several times over its long history, excavations can reveal several generations of buildings whose foundations must be matched together to form a view of the town's layout.
 Most focus is given to the early Heian period, when the town was at its peak in size and influence.
-The Saikū Historical Museum now stands on the site of the original discovery and is about a three-minute walk from Saiku Station on the Kintetsu Yamada Line.
+The Saikū Historical Museum now stands on the site of the original discovery and is about a three-minute walk from Saikū Station on the Kintetsu Yamada Line.
 In addition to the museum, a reconstructed Heian period residence, known as Itsukinomiya Hall of Historical Experience, has been built next to Saikū train station.
 Itsukinomiya Hall is not a restoration of a former building, but a reconstruction based on existing shinden-zukuri buildings elsewhere in Japan.